jaimejim/draft-version-problem/draft-jimenez-version-problem.md

 ## IPSO Versioning

 IPSO Smart Objects are resources stored on a CoAP server.
-IPSO provides an {{SCHEMA}} which is the same used by LwM2M.
+IPSO provides an XSD Schema file {{SCHEMA}} which is the same used by LwM2M.
 IPSO Objects are defined in such a way that they do not depend on the use of CoAP, any RESTful protocol is sufficient.
-Nevertheless, to develop a complete and interoperable solution the object model is based on the Open Mobile Alliance Lightweight Specification (OMA LWM2M) and comes with an object registry Each object is stored in a repository, the {{OMNA}} Registry.
+Nevertheless, to develop a complete and interoperable solution the object model is based on the Open Mobile Alliance Lightweight Specification (OMA LWM2M) and comes with an object registry Each object is stored in a repository, the Registry {{OMNA}}.

 In IPSO the versioning problem is manyfold; Object Versioning, Repository Versioning, Enabler Version, Schema Version.

 In scope of this document is the problem of Object Versioning.
 IPSO uses a 16 bit number space to identify objects (e.g., 3303 identifies the object for "temperature").
-IPSO uses a versioning similar to that of {{SEMVER}}, using the concept of MINOR and MAJOR revisions, and it is defined in the {{LWM2MSPEC}} (section 7.2.
+IPSO uses a versioning similar to that of Semantic Versioning {{SEMVER}}, using the concept of MINOR and MAJOR revisions, and it is defined in the LwM2M Specification ({{LWM2MSPEC}}, section 7.2.
 Object Versioning).
 Explain Object, Explain Resource.

 Object versioning aims at identifying the LwM2M Object modifications which can be categorized in 2 types defined below: